-The story for \gaia\ BH3 is arguably more fascinating.
-The Galactic orbit of \gaia\ BH3 and the chemical composition of its LC establishes its association of the ED-2 stream, believed to be created by a disrupted globular cluster of mass between $2\times10^3$--$4\times10^4\,\msun$ \citep[][]{Balbinot_2023, Balbinot_2024, Dodd_2023}.
-This would indicate that \gaia\ BH3 may also have formed via dynamical processes \citep[e.g.,][]{Marin_2024}.
-Nevertheless, \citet{Iorio_2024} showed that \gaia\ BH3-like \bhlc\ binaries may also be formed via isolated binary evolution.
-They found that the likely progenitors in that case would never go through any MT episodes indicating that the current observed properties may be set by the ZAMS properties and the details of SN physics \citep[see also][]{El-badry_2024c}.
+Beyond IBE, \gaia\ BH3 may also have originated through dynamical processes.
+The Galactic orbit of \gaia\ BH3 and the chemical composition of its LC establish its association with the ED-2 stream, believed to be created by a disrupted globular cluster of mass between $2\times10^3$--$4\times10^4\,\msun$ \citep[][]{Balbinot_2023, Balbinot_2024, Dodd_2023}, suggesting a dynamical formation channel \citep[e.g.,][]{Marin_2024, Marin_2026}.
+However, a detailed chemical analysis by \citet[][]{Hackshaw_2025} found no chemical peculiarities in the red giant companion of \gaia\ BH3, with its chemical normalcy consistent with both dynamical capture and IBE, leaving the formation pathway of this system still to be determined.

 Overall, \gaia's astrometrically detected \bhlc\ binary population remains an evolving story.
-The relatively low numbers \bhlc\ binaries identified in DR3 is almost certainly due to DR3-specific selection biases with a strong expectation of significant detections in future data releases.
-Most recently, \citet{Nagarajan_2025a} shows that while the number of observed \bhlc\ binaries in DR3 is somewhat larger compared to what is expected from isolated binary evolution, it is significantly lower compared to the predictions of the dynamical channels.
-We expect that the future data releases would be very interesting to resolve these issues.
+The relatively low number of \bhlc\ binaries identified in DR3 is almost certainly due to DR3-specific selection biases, with a strong expectation of significant detections in future data releases.
+Most recently, \citet{Nagarajan_2025a} showed that while the number of observed \bhlc\ binaries in DR3 is somewhat larger compared to what is expected from IBE, it is significantly lower compared to the predictions of the dynamical channels.
+We expect that future data releases would be very interesting to resolve these issues.